Keyboard shortcuts

 • prep: time-series preparation such as duplicate cleanup, sorting, equilibration detection, and decorrelation

-• estimators: TI, BAR, MBAR, EXP, and DEXP implementations
+• estimators: TI, BAR, MBAR, IEXP, DEXP, NES, UWHAM, and ATM implementations

 The crate root also re-exports the most common types and functions directly for a flatter API.